Music of El Salvador. Getting to know Salvadoran Music

 2. Mentiras by Marito Rivera

-El Sombrero Azul” or “the Blue Hat” is an iconic song dedicated to Salvadoran culture.
-The song is a dedication to those Salvadorans that work under the blue sky that serves as a hat to the country.
+El Sombrero Azul” or “the Blue Hat” is an iconic song dedicated to Salvadoran culture featuring the people and iconic landmarks.
+The song is a dedication to those Salvadorans who work under the blue sky that serves as a hat to the country.

 La Bala” or “The Bullet” by Los Hermanos Flores is a popular song that gets played a lot during Christmas and other family gatherings.
 This classical song was created in the 1970s; since then has been copied by other artists.